DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/use-expressions.md

 You can use [operators, functions, and constants](use-expressions\expression-syntax.md) in your expressions.

+See the [Data Binding Modes](use-expressions/data-binding-modes.md) topic for details on the available binding modes.

 ## Expression Editor

 The Report Designer's [Expression Editor](report-designer-tools/expression-editor.md) that provides functions, operators, data source fields, report elements, constants, and variables to construct expressions.